movalex/rpi-jupyter-julia/README.md

 This notebook server equipped with with Python 3.6.3 (Berryconda3 for Raspberry Pi installation) and it uses resin/rpi-raspbian:jessie as base image.
 These packages are installed:

-You can also play with the latest JupyterLab, just replace `tree` to `lab` in notebook URL.

     cython flask h5py numexpr pandas pillow pycrypto pytables scikit-learn scipy sqlalchemy sympy beautifulsoup4 bokeh cloudpickle dill matplotlib